 From some employees to all employees

-They must be empowered with the right tooling and messaging to connect to the larger organisation if engagement is to become more than just a band-aid.
+They must be empowered with the right tooling and messaging to connect to the larger organization if engagement is to become more than just a band-aid.